alex88ridolfi/Dracula/README.md

 Paper with description of concepts is now online: https://arxiv.org/abs/1802.07211

-Updates and instructions by Paulo Freire, based on initial description by Erik Madsen.

-Major updates

-- Oct.
-10. 2020: The automatic version of sieve.sh, dracula.sh !

-- Oct.
-23: new version of dracula.sh that does far fewer sorts when we have longs lists of partial solutions, saves results of processing in the occasions when it sorts, and e-mails user when it finds a solution.

-- Oct.
-29: new version that lets user know about new solution immediately after it is computed, not later when its chi2 is sorted.

-- Oct.
-31: improved description, functionality, added "usage" below.

-- Jan.
-19 2021: changed gap names from JUMPX to GAPX.
-This allows automatic building of list of gap names from TOA list, without needing to specify it independently in the script.

-- March 2 2021: Added list of published pulsars that have been connected using this software (see at the end).

-- July 29 2021: By popular request, I posted TEMPO patch that allows it to print very large values of reduced chi2 (see below in 'known issues').
-IMPORTANT: YOU NEED TO DO THIS CHANGE IN ORDER FOR THE EXAMPLE BELOW TO WORK!

 ### Instructions (which assume familiarity with TEMPO)

+* Small change to TEMPO

+To run dracula, you need to use the TEMPO package.
+To run smoothly, you will need to make a small chage to the way TEMPO writes its output.

+The change is the following: if the value of chi2 is very large (10000 or more), tempo.lis just writes it as a bunch of asterisks.
+This confuses Dracula's parsing of tempo.lis and can make you miss timing solutions.

+This can be edited easily in your tempo source code.
+In a file called newval.f, there is a sequence of lines that read:

+  1108	  format(' Chisqr/nfree: ',f9.2,'/',i5,' = ',f15.9,

+  1109	  format(' Chisqr/nfree: ',f10.2,'/',i5,' = ',f15.9,

+  1110	  format(' Chisqr/nfree: ',f11.2,'/',i5,' = ',f15.9,

+Replace the f15.9 with f15.4, and compile tempo.
+We don't need a very high precision in the chi2, but we need to be able to print very large values.

+* Download dracula.sh, 47TucAA.tim and 47TucAA.par into a directory.
+If you're starting from scratch, make a file called acc_WRAPs.dat containing three zeros in sequence, with spaces between them.
+Then edit dracula.sh, as instructed within the script itself.
+Make it execulable, using

+> chmod u+x dracula.sh

 Preparation:

+* You should have an initial ephemeris (parfile) and set of TOAs (timfile).
+The files 47TucAA.tim and 47TucAA.par are examples of this, which you can run to test the script.

+In the parfile (optional): replace what you have after the CLOCK statement by UNCORR (see file 47TucAA.par)

+This will speed up the calculations by more than one order of magnitude, because most of the work of TEMPO is actually calculating and applying the clock corrections.
+You will lose a bit of precision, but this should not be problematic provided the clock corrections are small relative to your timing precision.

-You should have an initial ephemeris (parfile) and set of TOAs (timfile).
-Place JUMPs around every epoch (each comprising of a group of TOAs) except one.
+In the timfile: Place JUMPs around every epoch (each comprising of a group of TOAs) except one.
 If your initial parfile is reasonable, you should be able to run TEMPO on this and get pretty flat residuals.

 Beware of groups of TOAs close to rotational phase 0.5, some of those can appear at rotational phase -0.5.
 In that case TEMPO is assuming the wrong rotation count, whenever it happens it cannot converge on an accurate solution.
 This can be fixed by using PHASE +1 or PHASE -1 statements, as I do in the example timfiles.